-Whether at home, on vacation, or at the home of friends, when dinner is done, the dishes are cleared, and the subject of “who wants dessert” comes up, all eyes in the room slowly turn in my direction.
+Whether a member of our culinary team is at home, on vacation, or at the home of friends, when dinner is done, the dishes are cleared, and the subject of dessert comes up and everybody realizes that none has been planned for, they can count on all eyes turning to them.

-I hate it when that happens, especially when I’m in someone else’s kitchen and have NO idea of what’s in the fridge, what’s in the cupboards, or how well any of the appliances work.
+We hate it when that happens, especially when we’re in someone else’s kitchen and have NO idea of what’s in the fridge, what’s in the cupboards, or how well any of the appliances work.

-Of course, I don’t carry recipes around with me.
-Actually, I don’t really need to.
-What I am armed with are my taste buds and the knowledge of how recipes work.
+Of course, we don’t carry recipes around with us.
+What we am armed with are my taste buds and the knowledge of how recipes work.

 Consider, for example, a classic dessert that impresses the heck out of everyone and is considered (by many) to be one of the most difficult desserts to master: